-Planetary health is a pioneering concept focused on the interdependence of human, animal, and environmental health.
-It offers a new approach to solve global problems, such as pollution and global food security, by balancing the health of our planet with human advancement.
+Planetary health is a nascent concept focused on the interdependence of human, animal, and environmental health.
+It offers a new way to solve global problems, such as pollution and global food security, by balancing the health of our planet with human advancement.

 Panorama is motivated by the audacious and visionary concept of planetary health.
 It represents a tremendous opportunity to solve the biggest health and environmental problems of today.